Is Greenwood ready to fill Man Utd's No.9 void if Cavani leaves? | Goal.com

 The other alternative is a far more traditional No.9 in the shape of Edinson Cavani, who for much of the season had looked like the missing piece for United inside the penalty area.

-However, with the ex-Paris Saint-Germain man apparently unhappy in England and keen to move on, then Ole Gunnar Solskjaer will again be left considering his options come the summer.
+However, with the ex-Paris Saint-Germain man apparently unhappy in England and keen to move on, Ole Gunnar Solskjaer looks set for a summer where he will again have to consider his options up front.

-The Norwegian can either again go into the market to find a long-term, world-class striker or head into 2021-22 with just Martial and Greenwood fighting it out for a starting berth.
+The Norwegian can either again go into the market to find a world-class striker, or alternatively head into 2021-22 with just Martial and Greenwood fighting it out for a starting berth.

 With United facing budget constraints amid the pandemic, they can only really afford to spend big in one position, and until the revelations from Cavani's father it was always felt that money would be used on a centre-back.